RoaringBitmap/roaring/README.md

 * [Pilosa](https://www.pilosa.com/)
 * [Bleve](http://www.blevesearch.com)

+This library is used in production in several systems, it is part of the [Awesome Go collection](https://awesome-go.com).

 There are also  [Java](https://github.com/RoaringBitmap/RoaringBitmap) and [C/C++](https://github.com/RoaringBitmap/CRoaring) versions.
 The Java, C, C++ and Go version are binary compatible: e.g,  you can save bitmaps from a Java program and load them back in Go, and vice versa.
 We have a [format specification](https://github.com/RoaringBitmap/RoaringFormatSpec).

 This code is licensed under Apache License, Version 2.0 (ASL2.0).

-Copyright 2016 by the authors.
+Copyright 2016-... by the authors.

 ### References